 In 2017, Mississippi passed a law that, if the Supreme Court ruled in favor of sports gambling, would legalize sports betting in the state.
 In July 2018, brick-and-mortar sports wagering became available in Mississippi, and 23 sportsbooks were opened by the end of 2019.
-In March 2020 sports betting officially launched in Montana.
-The Intralot platform is only legal option for sports betting in the state.
+Discussion of expanding sports betting to be available online took place in Mississippi in the early 2019 legislative session, but it has not come to a vote.